 WHY is this medicine prescribed?

-Sparsentan is used reduce proteinuria (increased protein in urine) in certain patients with primary immunoglobulin A (IgA) nephropathy (a kidney disease where IgA deposits build up in the kidneys causing inflammation).
+Sparsentan is used to reduce proteinuria (increased protein in urine) in certain patients with primary immunoglobulin A (IgA) nephropathy (a kidney disease where IgA deposits build up in the kidneys causing inflammation).
 Sparsentan is in a class of medications called endothelin and angiotensin II receptor antagonists.
 It works by blocking two substances, endothelin and angiotensin II, that play a role in the progression of kidney disease.

 Are there OTHER USES for this medicine?